nuagesdencre/CI_PracticalPython/README.md

     - Jinja2 is a full featured template engine for Python.
      It has full unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.
 This was used for the game logic and the dynamic elements of the website, along with the forms management.
 - [CSS](https://simple.wikipedia.org/wiki/Cascading_Style_Sheets)
     - Cascading Style Sheets, or CSS, are a way to change the look of HTML and XHTML web pages.
-CSS was designed by the W3C, and is supported well by most modern web browsers.
-The current version of CSS is CSS3.
-CSS4 is available, but is split into parts.
     CSS was used in this project for the user interface and overall website look - button sizing, background image, etc.
 - [HTML](https://simple.wikipedia.org/wiki/HTML)
     - HyperText Markup Language (HTML) is a markup language for creating a webpage.
-Webpages are usually viewed in a web browser.
 They can include writing, links, pictures, and even sound and video.
 HTML is used to mark and describe each of these kinds of content so the web browser can display them correctly.
-HTML can also be used to add meta information to a webpage.
-    HTML was essential to this project as it builds up the views and DOM elements, structured by Flask.
+    HTML was essential to this project as it builds up the views and DOM elements of the web app, structured by Flask.

 - [EmailJS](https://www.emailjs.com/)